Posted on

 Whales: Humpbacks

 Perched along high headlands, Valla Beach and Nambucca Heads are some of the easiest places to enjoy whale watching from shore.
-Valla Headland and Captain Cook Lookout are two must-visit vantage points.
+Valla Headland and Captain Cook Lookout are two must-visit vantage points for spotting migrating whales.

 Stay nearby: